se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Angular is an open-source frontend Javascript framework that helps you build <a href="https://www.bloomreach.com/en/blog/2018/07/what-is-a-single-page-application.html"> Single Page Web Applications</a>.
 The library provides a number of features that make it trivial to implement the complex requirements of modern applications, such as data binding, routing, and animations.
 Angular is maintained by Google, as well as a community of individual developers

 >Angular started as a side project.
-Back in 2009, Miško Hevery and Adam Abrons released a project called <angular /> that would help developers, as well as designers, build web applications using simple HTML tags.
+Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers, as well as designers, build web applications using simple HTML tags.
 The name “Angular” comes from the angle brackets, or < >, that surround all HTML tags.
 >
 >Miško described the idea behind the framework in an <a href="https://www.infoworld.com/article/2612801/javascript/whats-so-special-about-googles-angularjs.html">interview done in 2013</a>.